Zhenfeng7/Forex-Watch/docs/dev-journal.md

 - **Health checks return 200 even if DB down**: Server is still functional (can serve health checks, static files).
 Monitoring tools can see database status in response body.
 Only return 503 if server truly can't function.

 - **Two health endpoints for different use cases**: Load balancers need fast checks (no DB query), monitoring dashboards need detailed status.
 Separating them optimizes for each use case.

+- **express-async-errors must be imported first**: This package patches Express to catch async errors automatically.
+Must be imported before creating the Express app to properly monkey-patch Promise handling.

+- **Middleware order is critical in Express**: Security first (helmet, cors), then parsing (json, cookies), then logging, then routes, then 404, finally error handler.
+Each layer depends on previous ones.
+Error handler must be absolute last to catch everything.

+- **Ignore health checks in logs**: `/health` endpoint gets called every 10 seconds by load balancers.
+Logging these creates noise and fills logs with useless data.
+Using `autoLogging.ignore` keeps logs clean.

 **Design decisions:**